Violation (film)

 Violation is a 2020 Canadian horror drama film directed and written by Madeleine Sims-Fewer and Dusty Mancinelli.
 It is the feature film debut of the two directors, who have collaborated on several short films displayed at film festivals worldwide.
+The plot follows Miriam, who seeks revenge on her brother-in-law after a traumatic incident.
 The film stars Madeleine Sims-Fewer, Anna Maguire, Jesse LaVercombe, Obi Abili, Jasmin Geljo, and Cynthia Ashperger.

 The film premiered at the 2020 Toronto International Film Festival.
 It had its US premiere at the 2021 Sundance Film Festival on February 1, 2021.